Undergraduate Physical Education General

 An activity course designed to polish the students front crawl and back crawl, as well as develop proficiency in the breaststroke and sidestroke.
 The butterfly, approach stroke, turns, and surface dives are introduced.

-BEGINNING SKIN AND SCUBA DIVING
+BEGINNING SKIN AND SCUBA DIVING (GP)

 Physical Education General 158